THE PHILIPPINES ON A BUDGET: What to Do in the Philippines

 RELATED POST: The true story behind the green algae in Boracay

 Think of lagoons, blue waters, hidden beaches, and unspoiled islands – that’s what El Nido is.
-Located in the province of Palawan, El Nido has become one of the most visited islands the country for the past years.
+Located in the province of Palawan, El Nido has become one of the most visited islands in the country for the past years.
 Travelers are enchanted with the beauty and rawness of the island, offering scenic beaches, mountains, waterfalls, diverse wildlife, and more.
 El Nido is also a popular diving site because limestone cliffs and white sand beaches adorn the whole of the island.
+You may check this itinerary for El Nido and Coron.

 RELATED POST: 5 Awesome Things to do in Siquijor Island